 Type One Diabetes

 Type one diabetes occurs when a person cannot produce enough insulin on their own.
 This means that your body will need insulin every day in order to survive.
 Type one diabetes is typically diagnosed in children and adolescents and is believed to be caused by genetics or viruses.
-Type one diabetes is not as common and is only seen in 200,00 cases per year in the U.S. There is currently no known way to prevent of cure type one diabetes.
+Type one diabetes is not very common and is only seen in 200,00 cases per year in the U.S. There is currently no known way to prevent of cure type one diabetes.

 Type Two Diabetes

-Type two diabetes occurs when a persons body has issues making the correct amount of insulin which in return raises their blood sugar.
+Type two diabetes occurs when a person’s body has issues making the correct amount of insulin, which in return raises their blood sugar.
 A person with type two diabetes may not need to take insulin but they may need to take medication to control their blood glucose levels.
 Type two diabetes is typically diagnosed in people over 45 and is caused by genetics or an unhealthy lifestyle.
 Over 90% of people who have diabetes have type two diabetes.
 You can prevent getting type two diabetes by making a positive lifestyle change.